Can Sun Damage Make My Toenail Fungus Worse?

 One or more of these symptoms could signal toenail fungus:

 - Nail gets thicker or crumbles and splits

 Nail fungus is mostly caused by microscopic organisms, called dermatophytes, that multiply under the nail bed and thrive in warm, damp conditions.

-How Can Toenail Fungus Be Impacted by Sun Exposure?
+Is It Impacted by Sun Exposure?

 Sunlight is the enemy of toenail fungus.
 Ultraviolet light is harmful or lethal to many forms of life including many forms of fungus.
 UVB in sunlight is the key factor.
 UVB is a potent natural germicidal agent, making it effective in ridding toenail fungus.

 Certain Sun Exposure at Specific Times of Day Be Beneficial for Helping With Toenail Fungus